harry7557558/spirulae/implicit2/help.md

 <h2>Implicit Curve Grapher</h2>

 <p>By Harry Chen (harry7557558) - Implicit curve grapher in 2D.
 This tool isn't indented to be useful.
-It was created as a member of the Spirula function grapher series to test 2D viewport and input parsing.
+It was created as a member of the Spirulae function grapher series to test 2D viewport and input parsing.
 You can find cooler function graphers from the series <a href="../implicit3/" title="3D Implicit Surface Grapher">here</a>, <a href="../complex/" title="Complex Domain Coloring Grapher">here</a>, and <a href="../complex3/" title="3D Complex Domain Coloring Grapher">here</a>.</p>

 <p>If you insist to use this tool, here is a brief description of it (template copied from other graphers):</p>